levisrabah/weatherApp/README.md

 #### By *Sharon Byegon, Levis Rabah, Ephy Wachira, Maria Kamau, Jonah Mwangala*

 ## Overview
 Welcome to this weather app.
-Experience extremely accurate weather data of any place around the world presented beautifully on your device.
+A user-friendly weather app that provides everything you need.
+Get real-time updates, hyper-local forecasts, air quality data, personalized alerts, and seamless location management. <br>
+Our app empowers you to make informed decisions for every adventure and prioritize your well-being.

 ## Features
 1. **Permission Prompt:** Upon launching the app, a browser dialog appears asking the user for permission to access their location.
 This dialog is provided by the browser and is controlled by the Geolocation API.